Intellectual Property in a New Business - Explained

 Independent Contractor Services Agreement

-This agreement establishes the ownership rights of the corporation with regard to intellectual property created by independent contractors in the course of a project.
+An Independent Contractor Agreement should contain provisions that establish the ownership rights of the Company with regard to intellectual property created by independent contractors in the course of a project.

 - Note: As with employees, independent contractors may contribute to the development of intellectual property.